erkkah/letarette/NOTES.md

 ### Indexing

-Nodes periodically request updates from the document manager using the following basic algorithm:

-1. Set event horizon to now
-2. Request documents up until horizon ordered by timestamp
-3. Chunk by last received document ID and timestamp.
-4. When last document received is same as the most recent we had before chunk - we are done!
+All workers maintain their own index and communicate with document masters for updates.

+Indexing can use timestamps only to request changed documents, or use a combination of timestamps and document ids.
+The first is a simpler algorithm, but can fail for cases where many documents have the same update date, that are being updated during indexing.

+The second is more complex, but should cover all cases.

+Note that lastUpdateTime, listCreationTime and the interest list are all kept persistently as part of the index database.

 Document manager must keep IDs of deleted documents, or simply keep deleted documents.
 Reusing IDs is not allowed.
-For chunking to work, Document Managers must follow strict document ordering.
+For chunking to work, Document Managers must follow strict document ordering, primarily sorting by timestamp, secondarily on document ID.

 Document IDs could be DB row id, uuid or hash.

-Node: If document manager gets chunk document ID for a document that is updated after horizon - it must use timestamp instead.

-This is why chunking must provide both document ID _and_ timestamp!
-Some overfetching will occur.

-Since index requests are time bound - other nodes can respond, possibly offloading the document manager.
+This algorithm requires cluster clocks to be somewhat in sync.

+#### Time - based indexing

+Nodes periodically request updates from the document manager using the following basic algorithm:

+0. Set lastUpdateTime = 0
+1. Set listCreationTime = now
+2. Ask for a limited list of updated documents since (>=) lastUpdateTime, save this list as interestList
+3. Request updates for the documents on the interest list until all documents on the list have been updated.
+4. When all documents have been updated, select the most recent update time on the list that is less than the listCreationTime and store as the new lastUpdateTime.
+This handles the case where documents on the list are updated after the list was requested.
+	If lastUpdateTime is unchanged, the next request will ask for the next chunk within the period.

+The document manager must return documents primarily sorted on update date.
+For cases where many documents are created at the exact same time, chunking will be used (start, count).
+The document manager must therefore use consistent ordering within documents of the same timestamp.

+#### Time and ID - based indexing

+Nodes periodically request updates from the document manager using the following basic algorithm:

+0. Set lastUpdateTime = 0
+1. Set listCreationTime = now
+2. Ask for a limited list of updated documents after the most recently updated document.
+	This document, the limit document, is identified by document ID and timestamp.
+Save this list as interestList.
+	1. If the document manager finds that the limit document is updated since the worker got it, timestamp will be used and documents >= the timestamp will be retrieved
+	1. If the worker has received an update for the limit document
+3. Request updates for the documents on the interest list until all documents on the list have been updated.
+4. When all documents have been updated, select the most recent update time on the list that is less than the listCreationTime and use that document ID and timestamp in the next request.

 ### Searching

 Document collections can be sharded by different nodes as long as strict ordering can be guaranteed.